Acacia pataczekii: Cultivation

-An uncommon and highly sought after garden plant, Pataczek's wattle is best suited in a sunny to partly shaded wind protected area in cool or warm temperate climates.
-A hardy plant, reported to survive -18 °C in winter and is drought tolerant it can be grown in most soil types.
+An uncommon and highly sought after garden plant, Pataczek's wattle is best suited in a sunny to partly shaded area protected from wind in cool or warm temperate climates.
+A hardy plant, reported to survive −18 °C in winter, and drought tolerant, it can be grown in most soil types.
 Recommended USDA Zone 7b to 8.
-With a medium to fast growth rate, 2–3 m height can occur within 5 years from seedling, about the same time it takes to flower.
+With a medium to fast growth rate, a height of two to three metres can occur within 5 years from seedling, which is about the same time it takes to flower.
 Grown in botanic and residential gardens around the world, it can be used as an informal hedge, screen or specimen plant.
 In late winter to early spring buds form and explode into a mass of bright yellow flowers, often obscuring the foliage.
 A second flush of flowers can occur in summer in suitable conditions.
-New foliage is blue-green and silky to the touch and set amongst red brown angular stems.
-Suckering can occur when soil is disturbed adjacent, but can be kept in a pot if soil is kept moist.
+New foliage is blue-green and silky to the touch and set amongst red-brown angular stems.
+Suckering can occur when adjacent soil is disturbed, but it can be kept in a pot if soil is kept moist.